094459/newsletter-oss-projects/README.md

 # Demos and Samples

+**ai-driven-sql-generation**

+[ai-driven-sql-generation](https://aws-oss.beachgeek.co.uk/3w0) this sample code from AWS Community Builder Hardik Singh Behl uses Amazon Bedrock with Spring AI to convert natural language queries to SQL queries, using Anthropic's Claude 3 Haiku model.(#197)

+**amazon-bedrock-audio-summarizer**

+[amazon-bedrock-audio-summarizer](https://aws-oss.beachgeek.co.uk/3w2) This project provides an automated way to transcribe and summarise audio files using AWS.
+We use Amazon S3, AWS Lambda, Amazon Transcribe, and Amazon Bedrock (with Claude 3 Sonnet), to create text transcripts and summaries from uploaded audio recordings. (#197)

 **amazon-eks-running-webassembly**

 [amazon-eks-running-webassembly](https://aws-oss.beachgeek.co.uk/3th) This repository contains code for building custom Amazon EKS AMIs using HashiCorp Packer.
 The AMIs include necessary binaries and configurations to enable you to run WebAssembly workloads in an EKS cluster and are based on Amazon Linux 2023.
 The runtimes used in the AMIs are Spin and WasmEdge.
 The respective containerd-shims are used for both runtimes.
 Deploying the cluster is done using Hashicorp Terraform.
 After the cluster is created, RuntimeClasses and example workloads are deployed to the cluster.
 If you are exploring Wasm, then this is for you. (#195)